Topics

 Walking, jogging, and other forms of exercise are undoubtedly necessary for the prevention of chronic diseases, and for mental and physical health, but as we reviewed in detail in section[1] above, they are not that effective in terms of caloric expenditure.

-hose who say that they have lost weight through exercise are doing so through a set of dietary improvements (such as balanced diet and how often they eat, etc.)
+I suspect that those who say that they have lost weight through exercise are doing so through a set of dietary improvements (such as balanced diet and how often they eat, etc.).

-There is a book written by a Japanese exercise specialist, Takuro Mori, on this subject, and I would like to dive deeply into this:
+There is a book written by a Japanese exercise specialist, Takuro Mori, on this subject, and I would like to dive deeply into this:“Sports coach declares.
+For dieting, exercise should be ten percent and meals should be ninety percent”

 Mr. Mori worked in a fitness club for five years, and though he is a sports coach, he says it’s impossible to lose weight only with exercise.